 OUTWARD BOUND IN THE NATION’S CAPITAL

-This new campus will also allow us to bring our Character Curriculum into schools that need our programming to improve social emotional learning in DC classrooms, whether that’s through our in-classroom facilitation, one-day teambuilding, or five-day wilderness expeditions.
+Washington, DC students and educators deserve the change to experience transformative Outward Bound programming within the natural settings of their own city.
+In partnership with THEARC, we look forward to establishing a physical campus and ropes course right in the heart of Ward 8.
+This new campus will also allow us to build critical access to our programming to improve social emotional learning across DC classrooms, whether that’s through our in-classroom facilitation, one-day teambuilding, or five-day wilderness expeditions.
 We’ve been perfecting our programs for over 30 years, and are proud to be able to provide end-to-end support for the partner schools we work with to ensure we can address the needs of students, educators, school administrators, and the communities that surround them.

 Read our DC Case for Support